oceanprotocol/vscode-extension/README.md

 1. **Setup**

-   - Configure RPC URL
+   - Optional: Configure RPC URL, or use the default.
-   - Set Ocean Node URL
+   - Optional: Set Ocean Node URL, or use the default.
-   - Enter private key for transactions
+   - Optional: Enter private key for transactions, or use the default.

-2. **Get Asset Details**

-   - Enter an asset's DID to view its details
-   - View metadata and other asset information

-3. **Publish Asset**

-   - Select a JSON file containing asset metadata
-   - Publish new datasets or algorithms to Ocean Protocol

-4. **Start Compute Job**
+2. **Start Compute Job**

-   - Select dataset and algorithm files
+   - Select algorithm file (automatically detects open .js or .py files)
    - Configure compute environment
+   - Select results folder location
    - Start and monitor compute-to-data jobs

-5. **P2P**

-   - View your node's ID
-   - See connected Ocean peers
-   - Monitor P2P network status

-6. **Download Asset**
-   - Enter asset DID
-   - Specify download location
-   - Download assets directly through VSCode

 ### Basic Operations

-#### Publishing an Asset

-1. Click the Ocean Protocol icon in the activity bar
-2. Open the "Publish Asset" section
-3. Click "Select Asset File" to choose your metadata JSON file
-4. Enter your private key in the setup section
-5. Click "Publish Asset"

 #### Starting a Compute Job

 1. Navigate to the "Start Compute Job" section
-2. Select both dataset and algorithm files
+2. Your currently open JavaScript or Python file will be automatically selected as the algorithm
+3. Select a results folder for computation output
-3. Enter the compute environment URL
+4. Enter the compute environment URL
-4. Click "Start Compute Job"
+5. Click "Start Compute Job"

-#### Downloading Assets

-1. Open the "Download Asset" section
-2. Enter the asset's DID
-3. Specify the download path
-4. Click "Download Asset"

 ## Development